syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/print.md

 ## Customization of Print Quality using printScaleFactor API.

-The PDF viewer allows you to adjust the print quality using the PrintScaleFactor API.
+The PDF Viewer allows you to adjust the print quality using the [PrintScaleFactor](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.pdfviewer.pdfviewer.html#PrintScaleFactor) API.
 The quality of the print improves as the print quality value increases from 0.5 to 5.

 When the value is less than 0.5, the PDF is printed at a standard quality.
 When the value exceeds 5, the PDF is still printed at the standard quality.
 In standard quality, printScaleFactor value is set to 1 as default value.
 The effective range for print quality is between 0.5 and 5.
 Higher values within this range will result in better print quality, but also increase the print time.